Snyk's ToxicSkills Audit: 13.4% of Public Skills Are Vulnerable

 }

-That config says: skills install only from your internal mirror.
+That config says skills install only from your internal mirror.
 Public marketplaces, even the official ones, are off the menu unless you explicitly add them.
-Pair this with the private marketplace pattern and you have something a regulator can audit.
+Pair it with the private marketplace pattern I've written about before and you have something a regulator can actually audit — which, in Singapore, you will eventually be asked to.

 2. Pin commit SHAs, not @latest.
-Every skill in your internal mirror should be pinned to a specific commit hash, not a tag and certainly not a moving reference.
-This is the same supply-chain hygiene that survived the colors.js/faker.js/ua-parser-js incidents on npm: the latest version is whatever the attacker pushed last night. @latest is a CVE waiting for an opportunity.
-A pinned SHA is a contract.
+Every skill in your mirror gets pinned to a specific commit hash.
+Not a tag, and definitely not a moving reference.
+This is the same hygiene that survived colors.js, faker.js, and ua-parser-js on npm: the latest version is whatever the attacker pushed last night. @latest is a CVE waiting for an opportunity.
+A pinned SHA is a contract — the skill I vetted is the skill that runs.

 3. Quarterly AppSec re-vetting.
-Pinning a SHA is the right starting position, but it doesn't make the skill safe forever.
-New CVEs in transitive dependencies land monthly.
-The skill's own behaviour can be re-classified as malicious when threat intelligence catches up.
-The honest cadence is quarterly: re-run your scanner over every pinned skill, re-vet anything that's been updated upstream, and re-pin only after the rescan passes.
+A pinned SHA is the right starting position, but it doesn't keep the skill safe forever, and this is where I'd been fooling myself.
+New CVEs land in transitive dependencies every month.
+A skill's behaviour can get re-classified as malicious once threat intel catches up to it.
+The honest cadence is quarterly: re-run the scanner over every pinned skill, re-vet anything that's been updated upstream, and only re-pin after the rescan passes.

 The CI pattern

-The tool to wire into your scanner is snyk-agent-scan — originally Invariant Labs' mcp-scan, now maintained under Snyk after acquisition.
+The tool I wire into the scanner is snyk-agent-scan — originally Invariant Labs' mcp-scan, now maintained under Snyk after the acquisition.
 It explicitly supports Claude Code skills in its current agent matrix.
-A minimal CI job:
+The minimal CI job:

 # .github/workflows/skills-revet.yml